Iqra-Saleem/Hello-Word/README.md

 # Hello-Word
-  Slam to all!!!
+Salam to all !!!
-I need you for sporting me because,
+I need all of you because,
-I want to buil a website for Online shoping.
+I want to make a web site for online services.
-Simply means built a web site for e-comerace.
+Simply means I wish to work on e-comerace.